-3. Your film should not have been released more than 3 years ago (2014 - some exceptions for retrospectives may apply - please enquire).
+3. Your film should not have been completed more than 3 years ago (2020, 2021, 2022 or 2023 - some exceptions for retrospectives may apply - please enquire).

 All media selected by the festival will be asked to provide promotional materials, but we ask that no promotional materials be sent until we notify you of selection.

 By submitting to the festival you are admitting copyright ownership of everything submitted, including any music and/or external footage used in the production via artistic compensation, acknowledgement, or via fair use parameters.

 Because we prefer online screener links, please only send DVD preview copies (NTSC, Region 0 or 1) under certain pre-approved circumstances.
 (Please send an email explaining the particular situation before mailing a DVD.)